GOAL: By 2014, reduce fuel use by commuters and campus fleet to 25% below 1990 levels.

 BicyCal is a student-founded organization that aims to empower UCB students, faculty and staff to successfully integrate the bicycle into their daily lives.
 Even learn how to maintain your bike!

 Campus League of American Bicyclists has recognized UC Berkeley as one of the nation’s top Bicycle Friendly Universities (BFU).
-UC Berkeley was one of only eight universities in California, and one of fifty-eight nationwide, recognized for promoting and providing a bicycle friendly campus for students, staff and visitors.
+UC Berkeley was one of only eight universities in California recognized for providing a bicycle friendly campus for students, staff and visitors.

 Car sharing services on/adjacent to campus include City CarShare, Zipcar, and Enterprise Rent-a-Car.